doug-moen/openscad2/rfc/Sequences.md

 You can `concat` two ranges, or a range and a list, and the result will be a list.

-Although new ranges are implemented internally using a more compact representation than lists, at the language and user level, they are operationally indistinguishable from lists, therefore they are lists.
+Although new ranges are represented internally as 3 numbers, at the language and user level, they are operationally indistinguishable from lists, therefore they are lists.
-(Except that maybe they are printed using range notation, instead of list notation?)
-Note that in Python2 and Haskell, ranges really are lists, and print as lists.
-Eg in Haskell, [1..5] prints as [1,2,3,4,5].
-That would be a valid choice for OpenSCAD as well.
+For example, `echo([1..5])` prints `[1,2,3,4,5]`.
+Ranges in Python2 and Haskell work the same way.

 ## Generalized Slice Notation
 The only place we currently support slice notation is `children(i,j)`.